 - 9 hotels in Clonakilty at the heart of the action

 Galley Head Lighthouse is 14km southwest of Inchydoney, marking the southernmost point of the headland known as Dundeady Island.

 This gleaming 21-metre tall white lighthouse was constructed in 1875 and at that time (drumroll please…) was the most powerful lighthouse in the world!
 It would have witnessed the sinking of the Lusitania in 1915.

 The lighthouse was converted to electric in 1969 and automated in 1979 but is not open for public tours.

 3. Warren Beach

-Warren Beach at Rosscarbery is another unspoilt rural sandy beach backed by dunes and wildlife.
+Warren Beach near Rosscarbery is another unspoiled rural sandy beach backed by dunes and wildlife.
 It sits at the mouth of the Rosscarbery Estuary on a tidal inlet fed by rivers.

 The sea wall shelters local fishing boats.
 Popular for fishing, swimming and surfing the wide beach has a summer lifeguard service and there’s a cafe/restaurant and toilets.

 Just 4km from Rosscarbery, Owenahincha Beach is a wild and exposed sandy beach – perfect for enjoying a breezy walk, swimming and surfing.

 It’s a popular area for camping and can be busy in summer.
 Recently awarded Blue Flag status, it’s a good surf spot, although you will have to share the waves with kite-surfers!